Martian meteorite: Shergottites

 Roughly three-quarters of all Martian meteorites can be classified as shergottites.
 They are named after the Shergotty meteorite, which fell at Sherghati, India in 1865.
 Shergottites are igneous rocks of mafic to ultramafic lithology.
 They fall into three main groups, the basaltic, olivine-phyric (such as the Tissint group found in Morocco in 2011) and lherzolitic shergottites, based on their crystal size and mineral content.
 They can be categorised alternatively into three or four groups based on their rare-earth element content.
 These two classification systems do not line up with each other, hinting at complex relationships between the various source rocks and magmas from which the shergottites formed.

 NWA 6963, a shergottite found in Morocco, September 2011.

 The shergottites appear to have crystallised as recently as 180 million years ago, which is a surprisingly young age considering how ancient the majority of the surface of Mars appears to be, and the small size of Mars itself.
 Because of this, some have advocated the idea that the shergottites are much older than this.
 This "Shergottite Age Paradox" remains unsolved and is still an area of active research and debate.

 It has been suggested the 3-million-year-old crater Mojave, 58.5 km in diameter, was a potential source of these meteorites.
 A paper published in 2021, however, disputes this, proposing instead the 28 km crater Tooting, or possibly the crater 09-000015 as the crater source of the depleted olivine-phyric shergottites ejected 1.1 Ma ago.

+The second largest complete, uncut Martian meteorite, Taoudenni 002, was recovered in Mali in early 2021.
+It weighs 14.5 kilograms (32 pounds) and is on display at the Maine Mineral and Gem Museum.